ropensci/ruODK/cran-comments.md

 ❯ NOTE: Note: found 1 marked UTF-8 string

 ❯ checking installed package size ...
 NOTE
-    installed size is  6.1Mb
+    installed size is 6.7Mb
     sub-directories of 1Mb or more:
-      doc 4.5Mb, help 1.6 MB
+    doc 4.2Mb help 1.6Mb
 ```

 * This is a new release.